opensearch-project/data-prepper/data-prepper-plugins/grok-prepper/README.md

 }
 ```

-Notice that the `ciientip` key is no longer there, because the `%{IPORHOST}` pattern is now an unnamed capture.
+Notice that the `clientip` key is no longer there, because the `%{IPORHOST}` pattern is now an unnamed capture.

 Now set `named_captures_only` to `false` as seen below.